martincollado/nibol-py-sdk/README.md

-# Nibol Python SDK
+# [Non Oficial] Nibol Python SDK

-Python SDK for the Nibol API.
+**Non-official** Python SDK for the Nibol API.
+For more information go to Nibol support.

+> [!WARNING]
+> It's experimental development for integrations purpose.
+Probably I'll finish error handling, docs, add comments and publish it on PyPi.

 ## Installation